This tutorial covers multiplying and dividing fractions, through the exploration of:

 Dividing fractions, on the other hand, is equivalent to multiplying by the reciprocal

 .
-Finding the reciprocal of a fraction means flipping it, or changing the numerator and the denominator.
+Finding the reciprocal of a fraction means flipping it, or switching the numerator and the denominator.

 - Reciprocal (of a Fraction)